NortonDJ/RTSCodingChallenge/README.md

 Once that has been taken care of you can navigate to the root directory.
 You can verify this by doing an `ls` (for Unix based) or `dir` (for Windows), and verifying that the **build.sbt** file is present in that directory.

+To start with a fresh copy and compile the project use:

+`sbt clean compile`

 If you are interested in running the tests for each project, you can use:

 `sbt test`